James D. Beans: Vietnam War

-First Tour
+First tour

 Beans joined the 1st Battalion, 9th Marines, 3rd Marine Division south of Da Nang, where it conducted numerous search and destroy operations to find the enemy, while strengthening the civic action programs to secure relations with the Vietnamese people, and free the people from the constant threat of Viet Cong terrorism.
 However this duty lasted just until the end of September 1966, when it was ordered to Okinawa, Japan and attached to the 9th Marine Amphibious Brigade.
 The brigade served as the Special Landing Force of the Seventh Fleet.

 Following the promotion to major on January 1, 1967, Beans was sent back to South Vietnam and appointed operations officer, 4th Marine Regiment at Phu Bai under Colonel William L. Dick.
 The Fourth Marines participated as the part of 3rd Marine Division under Major General Bruno Hochmuth in Operations Prairie, Prairie IV, Kingfisher or Kentucky.
 On November 14, 1967, General Hochmuth and five others were riding in a helicopter on an inspection tour near the city of Huế, when his helicopter exploded and crashed soon after it took off.
 Colonel Dick and Beans learned of the crash around 1400 on November 14 and both reached the crash site quickly by their own helicopter.

 Dick and Beans spotted the General Hochmuth's Huey Helicopter upside down in a rice paddy filled to the brim by the heavy rains which had been falling for several weeks.
-They reached the wreckage, where were flames on the water's surface around the aircraft.
-Accompanied by the regimental Sergeant Major, who tried to extinguish the fire, Dick and Beans commenced diving beneath the surface, groping through the water for possible survivors.
+They reached the wreckage, where there were flames on the water's surface around the aircraft.
+Accompanied by the regimental sergeant major, who tried to extinguish the fire, Dick and Beans commenced diving beneath the surface, groping through the water for possible survivors.

-Beans and others recovered six who had died in the crash including the body of General Hochmuth, who was still sitting in the rear seat of the helicopter, the spot where he usually traveled when visiting the various command posts.
+Beans and others recovered six who had died in the crash, including the body of General Hochmuth, who was still sitting in the rear seat of the helicopter, the spot where he usually traveled when visiting the various command posts.

 Soon after this incident, Beans completed his tour of duty and was ordered back to the United States under rotation policy.
 For his service in Vietnam, he was decorated with Bronze Star Medal and Navy Commendation Medal, both with Combat "V" and also received Vietnam Gallantry Cross with Star.

-Stateside Duty
+Stateside duty

 Upon his return to the States in December 1967, Beans was ordered to Quantico, where he was appointed company commander and instructor at the Basic School.
 He participated in the training of newly commissioned Marine officers until January 1970, when he was sent to the Naval Postgraduate School in Monterey, California.
 Beans graduated with Master of Science degree in Computer Science in December 1971.
 After a brief stint back at Quantico with the Basic School, Beans received orders for his second deployment to South Vietnam.